 The Wasatch Front Area is currently in attainment of the new 8-hour ozone standard.
-Salt Lake and Davis Counties have always shown conformity with past state requirements for ozone related emissions.
+In the past a positive conformity demonstration for ozone and ozone precursor emissions has been found for Salt Lake and Davis Counties.
 Projections indicate a steady decrease in mobile source ozone related emissions as shown in the charts below.